-The site is on the outskirts of Geraldine, with numerous smaller allotments surrounding the site.
+The site is on the edge of the Timaru Urban Boundary, with numerous smaller allotments surrounding the site, including a large recreation area that will be gifted to the Council in due course once the subdivision is given effect to.
+This creates a form of boundary and buffer between lifestyle activities and rural activities.
 There are options available to the site through the LWRP providing wastewater solutions if accessing reticulated services is not possible.
-Adverse effects will be able to be mitigated further by the site being able to access the reticulated infrastructure upgraded if FDA-11 is given effect to.
 This will be able to be confirmed in more detail once additional information is provided by council's Infrastructure Department.
 The nature of the surrounding environment of small allotments ensures that there are no reverse sensitivity effects on activities on neighbouring properties.